aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **Mediator (273)** - Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

 - **Memento (283)** - Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
+It describes how to encapsulate and save the internal state of an object so that the object can be restored to that state later.

 - **Observer (293)** - Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.